is now available! Read about the new features and fixes from November.

 The Configure Display Language command writes to the Runtime Configuration Arguments file argv.json in your user VS Code folder (.vscode).

-The locale can also be changed by editing the argv.json file directly (Preferences: Configure Runtime Arguments) and restarting VS Code.
+The display language can also be changed by editing the argv.json file directly (Preferences: Configure Runtime Arguments) and restarting VS Code.

 Available locales